Bomberman1359/Haven/README.md

 Depth 1 runs an eleven-step tutorial that introduces one control or one HUD bar at a time and waits until you actually do the thing before moving on.
-T skips it, and the main menu has a TUTORIAL: ON / OFF toggle that is remembered.
+T skips it, and the main menu has a TUTORIAL: ON / OFF toggle.

 The bestiary starts empty.
 Every shadow you meet for the first time slides in a NEW SHADOW card and unlocks its entry: what it is, and how to handle it.
 Locked entries show a silhouette.
-It is saved to `user://haven.cfg` along with your deepest run, so it survives between sessions.
+It is saved along with your deepest run, so it survives between sessions.

 Dying opens a stats page with your time, depth, beacons lit, flasks taken,